 Figure 2 – STRS Relationship to OMG SWRADIO

 It is important to note that much of this Space Telecommunications Interface (STI) RFP draws upon the STRS Open Architecture Standard (OAS) [STRS] for requirements definition of space-based radio systems.
-Submitters shall provide responses that not only respond to STRS specific requirements, but also consider the general space domain requirements in other similar agencies, local or international.
+Submitters shall provide responses that not only respond to STRS specific requirements, but also consider the general space domain requirements in other similar agencies, both local or international.

 The STI RFP requests an architecture level specification for hardware and software development to abstract the software waveforms from hardware platforms.
 This specification shall consist of at least two primary interface definitions, each with a control and data plane specification for interchanging configuration and run-time data: 1) the STI Application Programmer Interface (API) and 2) the STI Hardware Interface Definition (HID) API.
 The STI APIs shall provide the interfaces that allow applications to be instantiated and use platform services.